virtualcodewarrior/webComponentBaseClass/README.md

 				type: String, // (required) the type of the property, one of Array, Boolean, Number, Object, String
 				value: 'value', // (optional) default value for the property
 				reflectToAttribute: true, // (optional) indicate if you want the component attribute to always reflect the current property value
-				observer: '_myChangeHandler', // (optional) the name of a function in the class to be called when the value of the property is changed
+				observer: changeHandlerKey, // (optional) the name or a symbol for a function in the class to be called when the value of the property is changed
 			},
 			// add as many properties as you need ...
 		};